rachel-adk/flixster-project/SUBMISSION_README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 Yes, they did help me.
-I used it to understand how to implement certian features and this helped me understand how to work on certain milestones.
+I used it to understand how to implement certain features and this helped me understand how to work on some milestones.
 Implementing the sidebar(stretch feature) is something I initally felt unprepared to complete, but I was able to implement it in the end

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.